Prelude to the Invasion: The Crisis of 1066

 European Integration

-William’s victory tied England directly into French politics and culture.
-For the next four hundred years, English kings would fight for lands in France, culminating in the Hundred Years’ War.
+William's victory tied England directly into French politics and culture.
+For the next four centuries, English kings would fight for lands in France, culminating in the Hundred Years' War.
 The English aristocracy was bilingual, often holding lands on both sides of the Channel.
-This integration shaped medieval diplomacy, warfare, and trade.
-Without Hastings, England might have remained a northern outlier; instead it became a central player in European affairs.
+This dual allegiance created conflicts of loyalty but also facilitated trade, diplomacy, and cultural exchange.
+Without the conquest, England might have remained a northern outlier, more closely tied to Scandinavia than to the continent.
+Instead, it became a central player in European affairs, a kingdom that could project power into France and beyond.
+The Norman Conquest set England on a course that would make it, for better or worse, a European power.

 Conclusion: The Pivot of English History